Rove McManus: Personal life

 McManus married actress and singer Belinda Emmett in 2005 at the Mary Immaculate Church in Waverley, an eastern suburb of Sydney.
 Emmett died of metastatic breast cancer on 11 November 2006 at St Vincent's Hospital in Sydney after eight years with the disease.
 McManus began dating actress Tasma Walton in October 2007.
 They married on 16 June 2009 in a private ceremony on a beach in Broome, Western Australia.
 They have a daughter, born in 2013.

-He is a supporter of the Fremantle Football Club in the Australian Football League, for which his first cousin Shaun McManus played 228 games.
+McManus is a supporter of the Fremantle Football Club in the Australian Football League, for which his first cousin Shaun McManus played 228 games.
 From 2003 to 2005, McManus held the ceremonial position of the club's number-one ticket holder.
-McManus is also a lifelong fan of professional wrestling; he interviewed wrestlers Ric Flair and John Cena on his talk show, and has managed wrestlers as part of the former World Wrestling All-Stars promotion.
+McManus is also a lifelong fan of professional wrestling; he interviewed wrestlers Ric Flair and John Cena on his talk show and has managed wrestlers as part of the former World Wrestling All-Stars promotion.

 On 8 June 2007, he appeared as the presenter of a secondary school discussion at Rod Laver Arena with 14th Dalai Lama Tenzin Gyatso in attendance.